thycotic/ss-docs/admin/export-import-settings/index.md

 # Exporting and Importing Secret Server Settings

+>**Important:** This feature is part of the early release of Secret Server 10.11.
+The general release is not till April 12, 2021 (on-premises version) and April 12, 2021 (cloud version).

 ## Overview

 Secret Server (SS) can now export and import SS settings as a JavaScript Object Notation (JSON) file.
 With this, you can more easily move settings from an existing SS environment to another.